beinghaziq/user-birthday-task/readme.md

 # User Birthday Task

-This application is a migration of PingCRM from Ruby on Rails to FastAPI, React.js, and TypeScript.
+A simple application to display users and their birthdays.

 ## Features